GovReady/govready-deployments/README.md

 #### Init
 This will generate a skeleton JSON configuration file for the deployment you choose to use.
 It will output `deployment.json` to be used for specified deployment.

-Example: `python run.py init`
+Example: `python run.py init` or `python run.py init --type onprem_simple`

 #### Deploy
-The config JSON file will be validated against a deployments `deployments/<deployment_type>/config-validator.json`.
-Make sure the provided configuration file has all the required keys and optional keys if you want to override the defaults.
+For a deployment to run, it must have the contents of `deployments/<deployment_type>/config-validator.json` satisfied.
+To satisfy those requirements you can:
+- Set Environment variables that match the keys from the `config-validator.json`
+- Set values in the configuration file created via the `init`.

+If both the configuration file and the environment variables are set, the configuration file takes precedence.

 | Arguments & Flags                                   | Description                                                             |
 |-----------------------------------------------------|-------------------------------------------------------------------------|